Rightpoint/RZVinyl/README.md

 + (id)rzi_existingObjectForDict:(NSDictionary *)dict inContext:(NSManagedObjectContext *)context;
 ```

 The implementation provided by the category automatically manages unique objects during an import by finding an existing object matching the dictionary being imported.
 This default implementation is safe to override as long as you always return the value provided by `super` in the cases that your override does not handle.
-See below for an example.

 ##### Do not override `- (BOOL)rzi_shouldImportValue:(id)value forKey:(NSString *)key`